vahidbaharvand/test4z/README.md

 * If you have VS Code running, restart it.

 ### Installing
-Once you have met the prerequisites, follow these steps to install the Test4z Sample project on your local machine:
+Once you have met the prerequisites,

 1. Clone the repository to your local machine.
 In VS Code:
     1. Open the command palette (Ctrl+Shift+P).